Major: Associate in Arts and Associate in Science

 When Brousil earned both Associate in Arts and Associate in Science degrees, he was named one of COD’s two Outstanding Graduates.
 At Evergreen, Brousil focused his studies on Agroecology and sustainable agriculture.
 He worked as a farm assistant intern with a local organization in Olympia called Garden-Raised Bounty (“GRuB”), using this internship for academic credit.

-“I consider myself lucky for finding classes that offered almost entirely field-based work, and which set students up for faculty-supported independent research options,” he said.
+“I consider myself lucky for finding classes that offered almost entirely field-based work and set students up for faculty-supported independent research options,” he said.
 “I was able to take part in a backpacking trip and field ecology course in Patagonian, Chile, through the Wildlands Studies consortium program.
-The trip was a great follow-up to the Costa Rica Study Abroad I participated in at COD and served as an interesting comparison between environments and lifestyles in Central and South America.
+The trip was a great follow-up to the Costa Rica Study Abroad at COD and served as an interesting comparison between environments and lifestyles in Central and South America.

-“With some guidance from Dale Simpson at COD, I also spent a week backpacking and touring Easter Island at the end of my Chile trip.
-I’ve kept in touch with him since I took his People and Cultures of the Pacific class, and I’ve been working with him in selecting a graduate school for a master’s or Ph.D. program.”
+“With some guidance from Anthropology Instructor Dale Simpson at COD, I also spent a week backpacking and touring Easter Island at the end of my Chile trip.
+I’ve kept in touch with him since I took his People and Cultures of the Pacific class, and he was helpful in my selection of a graduate school.”

-He also began working as an Associate Editor of both Psychology & Social Sciences, and Physical Sciences, Mathematics, & Engineering for the Journal of Young Investigators, an online undergraduate research journal.
-He later became a research editor and managing editor of the Journal.
+Brousil also began working as an associate editor for the Journal of Young Investigators, an online undergraduate research journal.
+He later became a research editor and managing editor.

-Brousil graduated with a dual BA/BS degree focusing on Ecology and Sustainable Agriculture.
-His first full-time position post-graduation was as an Agricultural Technologist in the WSDA Entomology Lab in Olympia, Wash.
+After graduating with a dual BA/BS degree focusing on Ecology and Sustainable Agriculture, Brousil first worked as an Agricultural Technologist in the WSDA Entomology Lab in Olympia, Wash.
 He then took a funded research position for a Master in Forest Science at California Polytechnic State University in San Luis Obispo, where he researched the response of coastal redwood forests to environmental disturbance and climate change throughout California.
-Due to the 70,000+ acre Soberanes Fire in Big Sur, his fieldwork was cut early and he worked on his thesis, which he successfully defended and earned his degree.
+Due to the 70,000-plus acre Soberanes Fire in Big Sur, his fieldwork was cut early and he worked on his thesis, which he successfully defended and earned his degree.

-Brousil moved back to Washington and Washington State University, where he worked in Crowder Lab as a lab technician and is now a data manager for the Center for Environmental Research, Education and Outreach (CEREO).
-CEREO’s focus is interdisciplinary collaboration on environmental projects, which really makes it a perfect place for Brousil.
+Brousil moved back to Washington and worked at Washington State University in Crowder Lab as a lab technician.
+He is now a data manager for the Center for Environmental Research, Education and Outreach (CEREO), which focuses on interdisciplinary collaboration for environmental projects.

 Brousil also returned to the Journal of Young Investigators and joined its Board of Directors, which mentors and guides the undergraduates who run the journal.
-In addition, he joined the Board of Directors of the Northwest Scientific Association, which publishes a scientific journal and hosts an annual meeting to support a variety of scientific fields in the northwest.
+In addition, he joined the Board of Directors of the Northwest Scientific Association, which publishes a scientific journal and hosts an annual meeting to support a variety of scientific fields.

 Eventually, Brousil would like to pursue a Ph.D. and go into research and then teaching, where he can pass along what he experienced at COD.